nextgis/helper_scripts/README.md

 # License

-The code is distributed under the terms of GNU GPL v.2
+The code is distributed under the terms of GNU GPL v2 or any later version

 Commercial support
 ----------